Nils1698/panda-robot-control/README.md

 ```
 sudo apt install ros-noetic-libfranka ros-noetic-franka-ros
 ```
-## Build a new catkin workspace
+## Creating a new ROS environment
 If the old worspace does not work is lost or the user wants to build a new workspace please follow this guide.
 Just be aware that problems and errors might occur as packages might be missing.
-There is also a basic guide provided by wiki.ros.org which can be found [here](https://wiki.ros.org/catkin/Tutorials/create_a_workspace).
+There is also a basic guide provided 1by wiki.ros.org which can be found [here](https://wiki.ros.org/catkin/Tutorials/create_a_workspace).

 This tutorial assumes that you have installed catkin and sourced your environment.
 If you installed catkin via apt-get for ROS noetic, your command would look like this:
 ```